Our first problem is getting the Shape information from a PDF file. You need to know the following to solve this problem.

 1. The PDF file format is based on Postscript.

 2. It includes a block of code to draw each page which contains THREE types of Shape (F, S, B).
-F is a Fill shape, S is a Stroke shape and B is both stroke and Fill.
+F is a Fill shape, S is a Stroke shape and B is both strokes and Fill.

-3. Other Postscript Commands setup other values (color, stroke, size, clipping in the GraphicsState) and commands in the Postscript stream effect all subsequent commands so you need to decode the whole stream to get the correct data.
+3. Other Postscript Commands setup other values (color, stroke, size, clipping in the GraphicsState) and commands in the Postscript stream affect all subsequent commands so you need to decode the whole stream to get the correct data.

 4. Shapes can include lines, rectangles and complex structures.